lollcat/Autoencoders-deep-dive/Autoencoders/VAE.md

 Note:
 $$ p_{\boldsymbol{\theta}}(\mathbf{z} \mid \mathbf{x}) $$ is the true posterior of z because the encoder is trying to predict the distribution of z, that the decoder maps to x.
 I.e. z that produces x under the decoder is the true posterior.
+Or is this just the prior and therefore the "true" distribution?

 ## Calculating derivates
 ### Decoder